 This is the initial public offering of our common stock.
-We are selling shares of common stock and the selling stockholders are selling shares of common stock.
+We are selling 6,500,000 shares of common stock and the selling stockholders are selling 3,500,000 shares of common stock.
 We will not receive any proceeds from the sale of shares of common stock by the selling stockholders.
 Prior to this offering there has been no public market for our common stock.
-The initial public offering price of our common stock is expected to be between \$ and \$ per share.
+The initial public offering price of our common stock is expected to be between \$11.25 and \$11.75 per share.
 We have applied to list our common stock on the New York Stock Exchange under the symbol "PLOW."

-The underwriters have a 30-day option to purchase on a pro rata basis an aggregate of allotments of shares.

-additional outstanding shares from the selling stockholders to cover over-
+The underwriters have a 30-day option to purchase on a pro rata basis an aggregate of 1,500,000 additional outstanding shares from the selling stockholders to cover overallotments of shares.